 The partnership has accomplished several milestones since the grant period began, such as developing a Climatile demo unit which was showcased at several conservation events, including the Sea Turtle Diani event, which the partnership also sponsored.
 The partnership also contributed to development of the Kwale County Sustainable Waste Management Act and engaged in Extended Producer Responsibility discussions convened by KEPSA and the Kenya Extended Producer Responsibility Organization (KEPRO).

-Takazuri signed an MoU with Power Hive to develop a sales pipeline for 15 canopies used in battery swapping stations, with the first installation at Shell Petrol Station in Karen, Nairobi.
+Takazuri signed an MoU with Power Hive to develop a sales pipeline for 15 canopies that will be used in their battery swapping stations, with the first installation at Shell Petrol Station in Karen, Nairobi.
 It also participated in multiple innovation challenges, including MIT SOLVE’s 2024 Global Climate Challenge, in which it was a finalist, and the World Economic Forum’s Uplink Empowering Vulnerable Communities Challenge, in which it was shortlisted as a semifinalist.

 KRC strengthened its collaboration with the Diani Municipality to advance plastic waste recycling and recognize exemplary waste collectors.
 It co-organized and led a Waste Collector Sensitization workshop with the Diani Municipal Board to promote 'Segregation-at-Source' practices aligned with the NEMA 2022 Waste Management policy.
 It also launched a Climatile buy-back scheme with Wasini Waste Free, the first Shimoni-based youth group, to conduct regular buy-backs and divert ocean-bound plastic from the Port of Shimoni and Wasini Island.
 Finally, KRC partnered with REEFolution to create a plastic aggregation center in Shimoni, supporting ocean-bound plastic diversion and local plastic supply chains.